Here is why your child could miss their American dream!

-Once your application gets accepted by the sevp, you will receive a form I-20 or ds-2019 which you will have to fill out accurately.
+Once your application gets accepted by the server, you will receive a form I-20 or DS-2019 which you will have to fill out accurately.
 The process can take weeks and the US visa office may require a set of documents that you need to provide to get the stamp.

 5. Currency conversion rates

 The rising cost of education is one of the major factors that can affect your child’s American dream.
-The inflation in education is the USA has been on a rise.
+The inflation in education in the USA has been on the rise.

 According to EducationData.org, the inflation in higher education in the USA is 8% more than the annual retail inflation.
 The general living cost in the US is more than in India.